Susan G. Komen for the Cure: Controversy and criticism

 In 2010, Komen was rated one of the most trusted nonprofit organizations in America.
-But in light of scandals breaking between 2011 and 2017, revenue declined by roughly 80% and a number of affiliates merged or dissolved.
+But, in light of scandals breaking between 2011 and 2017, revenue declined by roughly 80%, and a number of affiliates merged or dissolved.
 Komen's ranking on Charity Navigator, which was four stars (the highest rating) in 2013, sank to two stars in 2014.
-As of 2021, it ranks three stars, with a score of 82 out of 100.
+As of 2021, it ranked three stars, with a score of 82 out of 100.
+In 2023 it ranks 4 stars with a 95% rating.

 Pinkwashing

-Komen is a key entity in the controversy over "pinkwashing".
-The term has been used to describe two different situations: (1) organizations getting disproportionate publicity for donating very little, and (2) organizations using the pink ribbon to promote products that may be carcinogenic.
+Komen has become controversial for alleged "pinkwashing".
+The term criticizes either disproportionate publicity for organizations that donate very little, or organizations using the pink ribbon to promote products that may be carcinogenic.

 Donation criticisms

 Komen benefits from corporate partnerships, receiving over $55 million a year from 216 corporate sponsors.
 Critics say many of these promotions are deceptive, benefiting the companies more than the charity, and promoting products that may cause cancer.

-Some campaigns required that consumers mail proof of purchase for a promoted item before the manufacturer donates a few cents per purchase to charity; some have a cap on the maximum amount donated, with all sales beyond this limit benefiting only the company, not the promoted cause.
+Some campaigns require that consumers mail proof of purchase for a promoted item before the manufacturer donates, and some have a cap on the maximum amount donated.

-Since its Save Lids to Save Lives campaign began in 1998, Yoplait has donated more than $25 million to Komen.
+Since its Save Lids to Save Lives campaign began in 1998, Yoplait has donated more than $25 million over the years to Komen.
 In 2010, its annual maximum commitment was raised to $1.6 million.

-In return, a major sponsor such as Yoplait obtains an exclusive contract; no other yogurt manufacturer (such as Dreyer's, which inquired in 2000) may use the branding.
-In 2002, credit card operator American Express launched a "Charge for a Cure" campaign that claimed that "in the search for a cure, every dollar counts."
+In return, a major sponsor such as Yoplait obtains an exclusive contract; no other yogurt manufacturer may use the branding.
+In 2002, credit card operator American Express launched the "Charge for a Cure" campaign that claimed that "in the search for a cure, every dollar counts."
 The amount donated per qualifying transaction, regardless of the purchase amount, was one cent.

-In 2006, Major League Baseball (MLB) partnered with Komen by selling and donating amounts from pink MLB Louisville Slugger bats, pink baseballs, and necklaces sold.
-On Mother's Day, breast cancer survivors were eligible to be bat girls in games where pink bats were used.
-MLB, a $1.2 billion industry, donates around $100,000 a year.